 - Quality Improvement Initiative of the Year (PreCePT – Prevention of Cerebral Palsy in PreTerm Labour)

 - We were shortlisted for the 2020 HSJ Awards for

 - System Leadership Initiative of the Year (for ReSPECT),

 - Workforce initiative of the year (for PReCePT) and

 - our Medical Director Anne Pullyblank is shortlisted for Clinical Leader of the Year.

 Supporting improvement and innovative thinking

 The West of England Academy provides a range of free resources, training and events to help healthcare colleagues and innovators across the region gain knowledge and develop essential skills for innovative thinking and working.
 Our Academy promotes the use of quality improvement methodologies to support delivery of better patient care.
-Explore the West of England Academy here.
+Explore the West of England Academy.